$f(T)$ cosmology: From Pseudo-Bang to Pseudo-Rip: Unifying bounce and late-time accelerated cosmologies

 Since adding by hand a positive constant is not efficient, we proceed modifying the standard bounce scale factor (\ref{bounce-scfac}) by introducing a correction exponential function as

-where $a_{k}$ and $t_{i}$ are constants and $\beta$ is a positive dimension-full parameter with dimensions [T]$^{-1}$.
-It is clear that the modified scale factor includes a non-singular bounce and reduces to the usual bouncing model when $\beta=0$.
+where $a_{k}$ and $t_{i}$ are constants and $\beta$ is a positive dimension-full parameter with dimensions [T]$^{-1}$, whereas the modified scale factor \eqref{unified-scfac} reduces to the usual bouncing model by setting $\beta=0$.
+Unlike the bounce scale factor which has one local minimum at bounce $t=t_B$, the modified scale factor has a local minimum and local maximum at $t=t_i-\frac{1}{3\beta \gamma}\pm \frac{\sqrt{\alpha(\alpha-6\beta^2\gamma)}}{\alpha \beta \gamma}$, which implies that $\alpha>6\beta^2\gamma$.
+In fact, these local critical points are associated with turnaround and bounce phases.
 The Hubble parameter corresponding to (\ref{unified-scfac}) is

 and its first derivative reads

 Note that these expressions remain finite for positive $\gamma,\alpha$, i.e in the case where the bounce is non-singular.
 Inverting the above expression we acquire

 and thus inserting into (\ref{unified-Hubble-dr}) we obtain the phase portrait equation